guiferviz/mnemocards/README.md

       Git you can create forks and pull requests to existing repositories.
 * Fully extensible architecture that allows you to define tasks that perform custom transformations on a list of notes.
-* Auto generate pronunciations from the words that you are learning.
-Possibility to export flashcards to other existing flashcards apps like Quizlet.
+    * Possibility to export flashcards to other existing flashcards apps.
-Create indexes or analyze your collection of cards, create visualizations, clustering, analyze how the cards relate to each other...
+    * Create indexes or analyze your collection of cards, create visualizations, clustering, analyze how the cards relate to each other...

 ## 🤓 How it works?